ibm-cloud-docs/direct-link/order-cloud-exchange.md

 7. You’ll be asked to complete a customer questionnaire, which you can review at [Direct Link Exchange questionnaire](/docs/direct-link?topic=direct-link-ibm-cloud-direct-link-exchange-questionnaire).

-8. After you provision the direct link and complete the questionnaire, see [Configuring Direct Link on Classic](/docs/direct-link?topic=direct-link-configure-ibm-cloud-direct-link) to configure your subnet to interact with IBM Cloud.
+8. After you provision the direct link, see [Configuring Direct Link on Classic](/docs/direct-link?topic=direct-link-configure-ibm-cloud-direct-link) to configure your subnet to interact with IBM Cloud.

 ## Steps to order Direct Link Exchange on Classic for Equinix
 {: #provisioning-ibm-cloud-direct-link-exchange-for-equinix}